divineniiquaye/flight-routing/README.md

 ---

-All of `Flight\Routing\Route` has a restful implementation, which specifies the method selection behavior.
-Add a `api://` scheme to a route path, or use `Flight\Routing\RouteCollection::resource` method to automatically prefix all the methods in `Flight\Routing\Router::HTTP_METHODS_STANDARD` with HTTP verb. you can also set `_api` to for prefixed methods, using Route's default method.
+All of `Flight\Routing\Route` has a restful implementation, which specifies the method selection behavior. use `Flight\Routing\Handlers\ResourceHandler` class receiving the real handler, or use `Flight\Routing\RouteCollection::resource` method to automatically prefix all the methods in `Flight\Routing\Router::HTTP_METHODS_STANDARD` with HTTP verb.

 For example, we can use the following controller: